redfast00/redfast00.github.io/_posts/2020-05-06-building-a-brandmeister-dmr-bridge.md

 A small Ruby application then sends this to the Mumble server (with the help of the mumble-ruby library).

 That concludes the whole setup of bridging DMR to Mumble.
+The repositories are [here for the SEA protocol](https://github.com/redfast00/brandmeister-dmr-sea) and [here for the Open DMR terminal protocol](https://github.com/redfast00/brandmeister-dmr-opendmr).
+I recommend using the SEA protocol repo if at all possible (it has better documentation and setup instructions).

 If you have any questions, remarks or find this article useful, please send me an email.

 73,
 ON3WPI